flemk/ModelReconstruction/misc/docs/presentation_01.md

 #### 1.5.2 Lorenz Reconstruction
 There is some wierd error, which has to do with the offset.
 Resolve trough altering the transfer function?

-## 2 Whats still to do
-Or what we should discuss now

-- Correctness of transform function

-    --> It may be incorrect: s. artifacts and index errors.
-But these seem to decrease with increasing bins.

-    --> On Lorenz attractor it works perfectly fine, when it comes to the non-noised. when it's noised the function iis misbehaving.

-- n-dimensional implementation